Categories:

 Examples

-Many of the JOIN examples use two tables, t1 and t2.
-The tables and their data are created as shown below:
+Many of the JOIN examples use two tables: t1 and t2.
+Create these tables and insert data:

 CREATE TABLE t1 (col1 INTEGER);